lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 **Figure 6-14** shows two examples of vector warping.
 In the first example the motion of a vibrating beam is shown.
 The original undeformed outline is shown in wireframe.
 The second example shows warped planes in a structured grid dataset.
 The planes are warped according to flow momentum.
 The relative back and forward flow are clearly visible in the deformation of the planes.

 Typically, we must scale the vector field to control geometric distortion.
-Too small a distortion may not be visible, while too large a distortion can cause the structure to turn inside out or selfintersect.
+Too small a distortion may not be visible, while too large a distortion can cause the structure to turn inside out or self-intersect.
 In such a case the viewer of the visualization is likely to lose context, and the visualization will become ineffective.

 ### Displacement Plots